opendocsg/slw-judgments-backfill/2017_SGCA_5/report.md

 **Introduction**

-1       This was an appeal against the decision of the High Court judge (“the Judge”) in _Chong Chin Fook v Solomon Alliance Management Pte Ltd and others_ [2016] 2 SLR 622 (“the GD”).
+1       This was an appeal against the decision of the High Court judge (“the Judge”) in _Chong Chin Fook v Solomon Alliance Management Pte Ltd and others_ <span class="citation">[2016] 2 SLR 622</span> (“the GD”).
 The Judge refused to grant the Appellant leave pursuant to s 216A of the Companies Act (Cap 50, 2006 Rev Ed) (“s 216A”) to allow him to control the conduct of proceedings, on behalf of a company, Solomon Alliance Management Pte Ltd (“the Company”), in an _on-going_ suit involving the Company.
 We allowed the appeal and now give the detailed grounds for our decision.

 2       The central motif that underlay our decision can be summarised in one phrase – conflict of interest.
 Indeed, as will be evident from our analysis, this particular case was rife with conflicts of interest on the part of the directors of the Company (both past and the present, only remaining director).
 There was, likewise, the danger of a separate set of conflicts of interest which would arise on the part of the Appellant had we permitted him to take control of the conduct of the said proceedings, on behalf of the Company, without let or hindrance.